 The bill color of the Silver Bantam is sex-linked: by eight weeks of age, the sex of the ducklings can be discerned by their bill color.
 Drakes will have olive green bills, and ducks will have dark slate grey bills.

-Later, Tom Bartlett created a new bantam version of the Silver Appleyard that was colored the same as its larger counterpart, and thus the newer duck was named the Silver Appleyard Miniature, and the old one was renamed the Silver Bantam.
+Later, in the 1970s, Tom Bartlett created a true bantam version of the Silver Appleyard that was colored the same as its larger counterpart.
+In 1997, the true Miniature Silver Appleyard was standardized, and in the UK, the ducks created by Reginald Appleyard were renamed the “Silver Bantam.”

 Thus, even though the Silver Bantam looks like a miniature version of the Welsh Harlequin or Abacot Ranger and was developed by the same man who created the Silver Appleyard, it is related to neither.
 It is not a miniature version of anything.

 However, in the US, there are none of Bartlett’s true Miniature Silver Appleyards (I’ve been told).
 Birds that are called this are actually what are called Silver Bantams in the UK.